stablecog/stablecog/src/lib/md/docs/v1/api-reference/audio/voiceover/create/index.md

 	</Expandible>
 </Property>
 <Property name="temperature" type="float" min={0} max={1}>
-	How diverse the voiceover will be, higher values are more diverse while lower are more conservative.
+	How diverse the voiceover will be.
+Higher values are make the voice more variable while lower make it more stable.
 </Property>
 <Property name="denoise_audio" type="boolean">
-	Whether or not to remove background noise from the resulting voiceover.
+	Remove background noise from the generated voiceover.
 </Property>
 <Property name="remove_silence" type="boolean">
-	Whether or remove periods of silence in the generated speech.
+	Remove the silent sections from the generated voiceover.
 </Property>

 <Spacer/>